Wondering how too much or too little muscle tone due to cerebral palsy can affect your child’s growth and development?

 This article will explain the risks associated with extremes in muscle tone and the best ways to manage them.

 Cerebral palsy is caused by damage to areas of the brain that control motor functions like movement, balance, and coordination.

-So although there’s nothing wrong with the body, its movements are negatively affected by the brain damage.
+Although there’s nothing directly wrong with the muscles of the body, movements are negatively affected by the brain damage.

 Movement occurs through the regular contracting and relaxing of our muscles.